Prostitution in Algeria: French rule

-French colonization in 1830, the French authorities regulated prostitution to try and prevent the spread of STIs.
+After French colonization in 1830, the French authorities regulated prostitution to try to prevent the spread of STIs.
 The regulation system was based on the Ottoman regulations that were previously in place, and the Mezouar was retained, although he had to pay an annual fee of 2,046 francs.
 Compulsory medical examinations for prostitutes were introduced by decree in July 1830.
 The main articles of the decree read: